prekshaj-ain/DSA_practice/binarysearch/readme.md

 - Search the element in bitonic array
 - Number of times a sorted array is rotated
 - find an element in rotated sorted arrays
+- split array largest sum
+- search in matrix which is column wise and row wise sorted

 # Concept